connectkushal/kernel-dev-notes/539/1-bootloader.md

 ---
 #### Nasm
-- It is an open-source assembler for x86 architecture which uses Intel's syntax of assembly language. ^[ Other well-known syntax for assembly language is AT&T syntax]
+- It is an open-source assembler for x86 architecture which uses Intel's syntax of assembly language. [^3]
 - Basic usage of NASM command is
    `nasm -f <format> <filename> [-o <output>]`
-  - This command generates the corresponding machine code from the x86 assembly code file. ^[The process of transforming an assembly source code to machine code is known as assembling]
+  - This command generates the corresponding machine code from the x86 assembly code file. [^4]
   - The argument `<format>` decides the binary format of the generated machine code (will be discussed later).
   - The argument `<filename`> is the name of the assembly file that we would like to assemble
   - The last option and argument are optional, they are used for naming the output file.
 The default name is 'filename'.